cdrobey/terraform-repo/README.md

 variable time_zone       { default = "MST7MDT" }
 ```

-This section defines the Puppet Master configuration environment.
-The Puppet Environment builds a monolithic master using a series of Puppet Enterprise features.
-The puppet_master bootstrap script configures code manager against an assigned puppet code repository.

-'''console
-'''

-This section describes the resources allocated to Jenkins server and client VMs.
-Depending on the deployment type, you may need to increase the resources to support the quantity of OSs.
-The hostname and domain are needed values for each VM.
-The name becomes the FQDN becomes the register system name within vCenter.

 ```console
 variable jenkins_name     { default = "labjenkins" }
 variable jenkins_domain   { default = "fr.lan" }